These pivotal leaders have changed the housing landscape in North Carolina and beyond.

 Robinson (Robbie) O. Everett: Mr. Everett continually served Mosaic in a variety of ways including as legal counsel and Board member from our inception in 1966 until his passing at age 81 in 2009.
 After graduating magna cum laude from Harvard Law School in 1950, Judge Everett began teaching at Duke Law School.
 He was only 22 years old at the time and was the youngest person ever to teach at Duke Law School.
 In 1951, he joined the U.S. Air Force and served on active duty for two years during the Korean War in the Judge Advocate General’s Department.
 This began his long affiliation with the military and resulted in his becoming one of the country’s most prominent and respected authorities on military justice.
 In 1955, he returned to Durham and joined the law firm of his parents, who were also prominent attorneys.
 He engaged in private law practice from 1955-1980.
 His legal practice included administrative law, commercial real estate, construction litigation, zoning and land-use regulation, and redistricting litigation.
 He was a law professor at Duke University and was on the school’s faculty for 51 years.
 In 1980, President Jimmy Carter nominated Everett to the U.S. Court of Military Appeals, where he served for 10 years as chief judge.
 Judge Everett was legal counsel to the North Carolina Fund, and his interest and expertise in real estate matters made him a valuable resource as a LIHDC board member.
 Read more about Judge Everett.

-Samuel H. Kornegay: Mr. Kornegay has been a board member since 1968 and President since 1989.
-He has a Bachelor of Science degree from Johnson C. Smith University (1957) and a Master of Social Work degree from the University of North Carolina at Chapel Hill (1972).
-He has over 40 years’ experience in nonprofit human service organizations.
+Samuel H. Kornegay: Mr. Kornegay was a board member since 1968 and President since 1989 until his passing March 2018.
+He had a Bachelor of Science degree from Johnson C. Smith University (1957) and a Master of Social Work degree from the University of North Carolina at Chapel Hill (1972).
+He had over 40 years’ experience in nonprofit human service organizations.
 Professional positions included Director, Social Work and Assistant Professor at Livingston College, Human service Planner with the United Way of Central Carolinas, Executive Director of the Charlotte Area Fund and Director of Development Services at Johnson C. Smith University.
-Mr. Kornegay’s long-standing dedication and contribution to our board are unsurpassed.
+Mr. Kornegay’s long-standing dedication and contribution to our board are unsurpassed and greatly missed.